 If you think you’re having a bad day, then think of the front line staff!

 They are not responsible for their employer’s operational decisions and policies and they often have very little flexibility to deviate from them.
+Decisions around flight operations and cancellations are made far away from the check-in and ticketing desks.
 Again, in your interactions with airline staff focus on your immediate needs and what they can actually do for you there and then.

 7. If your travel plans are ultimately frustrated, remember there will be always another time